sbt/website/src/reference/00-Getting-Started/11-Custom-Settings.md

 and `sampleIntTask` also depends on `startServer` task, it appears twice as task dependency.
 If this was a plain Scala method call it would be evaluated twice, but since `value` is just denoting a task dependency, it will be evaluated once.
-The following is a graphical notation of how `sampeStringTask`'s evalutation:
+The following is a graphical notation of `sampleStringTask`'s evaluation:

 ![task-dependency](files/task-dependency01.png)